bravetechnologycoop/BraveSensor/README.md

 1. Delete your personal access token from GitHub

-# ODetect Admin Server
+# Sensors Admin Server

-The ODetect Admin server is used for both **dev** and **prod**.
+The Sensors Admin server is used for both **dev** and **prod**.

-To ssh onto the `odetect-admin` server
+To ssh onto the `sensors-admin` server

 ```
-ssh brave@odetect-admin.brave.coop
+ssh brave@sensors-admin.brave.coop
 ```

-The `sudo` password is on 1Password --> ODetect Credentials --> Login - odetect-admin
+The `sudo` password is on 1Password --> ODetect Credentials --> Login - sensors-admin
 (cluster management) server.

 ## Adding public keys to the admin server

 Access is restricted to machines whose public key has been added to the server's allowlist.

-1. Using an account that can, SSH onto the `odetect-admin` server
+1. Using an account that can, SSH onto the `sensors-admin` server

 1. Paste the user's public key onto a new line on the `~/.ssh/authorized_keys` file from a machine that is already capable of accessing the server